-It may be a requirement that a successful supplier register with Cm3; Vicinity’s externally hosted OH&S pre-qualification system for contractors.
-To assist suppliers in understanding Vicinity’s requirements for OH&S pre-qualification, you should refer to the Cm3 website for further information.
+It may be a requirement that a successful supplier register with Rapid Induct, Vicinity’s externally hosted OH&S pre-qualification system for contractors.
+Further Information can be provided by Centre Management teams.

 1. Preparation – obtain a copy of the tender documents as soon as you can, seek clarification in plenty of time and plan to get your response in before the closing time.